ten7/handbook.ten7.com/_pages/02_whoweare.md

 # next_title:
 ---

-[TEN7](https://ten7.com/) is a full-service strategy, desgin, development and support company with deep expertise in Drupal.
+[TEN7](https://ten7.com/) is a full-service strategy, design, development and support company with deep expertise in Drupal.
 Our mission is to Make Things That Matter.
 We value being on a team that is honest, inclusive, open and mindful.
 We promise to always lead with empathy.

 We asked our team to share what they would go back and tell themselves as a new hire at TEN7.
 Here is what a few of us said: